Learning by Doing: The Case of Online Lending: Concluding Remarks

-Developments in ICT gave rise to online lending, which has transformed lending and attracted significant interest in the IS literature.
-This paper examines the optimal information acquisition strategy for a direct online lender that provides unsecured loans to consumers with unknown incomes.
-We present optimal policies for models with exogenous and endogenous interest rates.
-In the exogenous rate scenario, the lender gradually increases the repayment amount, converging to a threshold; this solution corresponds to a Lean Experimentation paradigm.
+We derive optimal policies for models with exogenous and endogenous interest rates.
+In the exogenous rate scenario, the lender gradually increases the repayment amount, converging to a threshold; this solution belongs to the LE paradigm.
 Under endogenous rates, the shape of the demand elasticity function determines the structure of the optimal policy.
 When the demand elasticity decreases, LE is still optimal.
-When the demand elasticity is constant or increasing, the lender engages in a single Grand Experiment without investing in information acquisition in any subsequent period.
-We derive the optimal policies explicitly and (among other results) provide sharp predictions on the effects of income variability, the structure of consumer segmentation, and the effects of hybrid information architectures on lender profitability and financial inclusion.
+When the demand elasticity is constant or increasing, the lender achieves optimality through a single GE without experimenting further in the subsequent periods.
+We derive the optimal policies explicitly and study the effects of income variability and the structure of consumer segmentation.
+We also bound the profit loss when our solution is applied to a setting where consumers are subject to random income shocks.